vaishnav2947/Full-Stack-Web-Development/HTML/README.md

 # Intro To HTML
+## .
+HTML describes the structure of a Web page.
 ### Can complete HTML in 30 days continuously by practicing it everyday for 2-3 hours
 ## `` HyperText Markup Language``
 ### ``!DOCTYPE html`` declaration defines that this document is an HTML document